tanmaybhandge/Nutanix_LAMP_Stack/README.md

-# Nutanix LAMP Stack VM Deployment
+# Nutanix LAMP Stack VMs Deployment

 This repository deploys Virtual Machine's and configures the web & DB packages in deployed VM on Nutanix cluster using Infrastructure as code with Terraform.